Threads

 Content

 Threads has been initially marketed as the text-based app to rival X (formerly 'Twitter').
 The downturn in usage of X due to major changes (such as the introduction of charging for the blue tick) has meant many users have turned to alternates such as Threads as an alternative platform to post and view content.
 However, users should be aware that the close connection between Threads and Instagram means there is a high prevalence of visual content, such as photos and videos.
-With users being able to post up to ten photos in a single post – the same as on the image-sharing app Instagram – it would appear that many users are posting the same content on both Instagram and Threads, despite Threads being advertised as a text-based app.

-Parents and carers should be aware that as some users are cross-posting images from Instagram, it may be highly edited and uses effects and filters.
-It should be noted that Threads does not have a camera or filter function directly on the app but does allow users to post photos generated on other apps.
 Over-exposure to highly edited content can have or lead to a negative body image and low self-esteem.
 Some Thread users have been noted to post images of themselves on the app and asking for external validation, such as asking questions like “rate my body”.
 Negative comments on posts such as these can additionally lead to negative body image and low self-esteem.
 As with other popular image-sharing apps, talk to your child about how many of the photos they see on the platform will be highly edited and curated, meaning it is not a true reflection of them or their lives.

-Threads currently uses a random, algorithmic content selection which does not yet offer many ways for the user to manage what content they see.
+Threads currently defaults to a random, algorithmic content selection which does not yet offer many ways for the user to manage what content they see.
 Whilst this feed may include content from individuals or groups the user follows, it will also include random popular posts.
 This additionally encourages some users to attempt to make sensationalist threads which achieve a high number of likes, to then appear on the activity page.
-Users can attempt to manage feed content by hiding specific words, phrases, or emojis that they may find uncomfortable or upsetting.
-This can help filter out upsetting and confusing content in advance, or potentially content that can lead to a negative body image.
-For more information on how to do this, go to the ‘Managing interactions and content’ section of this guide.
-Remind your child to speak to you if they see any content on Threads that they find confusing or upsetting.

 Threads’ text-based service has made it a target for third-party bot accounts, which have been noted to launch ‘spam attacks’ against other users.
 This has led to the creation of a rate limit, similar to X, which may impact on the number of posts a user is able to view on the app.
 Threads users affected by spam attacks are advised to report it to the platform.
 For information on how to report, go to the ‘Reporting and blocking’ section of this guide.